 Position sizing should be adjusted to suit the risk-return of a trading idea or to account for changing levels of market volatility.

-With that approach in mind, if you were to have $1,000 in your account, then the difference between your trade entry price and stop-loss would equate to a cash loss of $10.
+With this approach in mind, if you were to have $1,000 in your account, then the difference between your trade entry price and stop-loss would equate to a cash loss of $10.

 Tip: To increase the risk-reward ratio, some traders will risk 2-5% of their total capital on a trade.